-We are happy to introduce a new wine range designed by B.aries Design.
+We are happy to introduce a new packaging design by Baries Design.

-The label design of this french cuveé wine was created in collaboration with the Pieroth Wine Company and includes a range of 10 wines of different couleurs.
+The label design of this french cuveé wine was created in collaboration with Pieroth Wine Company.
+The range includes 10 wines of different couleurs.
 An approachable, modern and likeable brand image should be communicated, beyond the conventional rigor of classic “chateau” wines.

 A certain french mediterranean lightness combined with a kind of belle epoque feeling should create an visually inviting and re-experienceable approach.

-We created situations, characters and moods that, on the one hand, communicate the character of the wine itself and, on the other, stimulate an aesthetic desire to try.
+We created situations, characters and moods that communicate the character of the wine itself.
+Even more they stimulate an aesthetic desire to try.
 The successful union of lightness and value.

-We created the elegant and modern wine line “Linique“ for the Pieroth Winery.
+We created the elegant and modern Linique Wines label design for Pieroth Wine Company.